lomonaco91/star-wars-portal-NGCLI/star-wars-portal/README.md

 -Also, was created the Interface to use the loading component in the transitions between the pages;

--To sum up, the entire project uses the script language in the .ts files;
+-To sum up, the entire project uses the Type Script language in the .ts files;

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.1.